How old does my child need to be to join classes?

 If a swimmer has had pre-school or adult and child lessons then he/she may progress through stages 1 and 2 faster because they will have developed confidence in the water and be familiar with the environment.

 We record the dates that your child starts each stage and if we are concerned that they have been in a stage for too long, we will have a meeting to discuss how to support swimmers more appropriately.

-My child has a disability, is the ASA Learn to Swim Pathway suitable for them?
+My child has a disability, is the Swim England Pathway suitable for them?

 The Foundation Framework that we deliver has a special Additional Needs phase which provides progressive steps for swimmers that need additional help before moving up to Stage 1 of the Learn to Swim Pathway.